Security researchers call for Guardian to retract false WhatsApp “backdoor” story

 “It’s fine to recommend Signal and to broaden its user base.
 It’s not fine to fearmonger and scare people away from WhatsApp… because of a minor and defensible difference in the kind of warnings it gives and the blocking behavior of a few undelivered messages when someone changes phones or SIM cards,” she adds.

 Tufekci also argues that too many user warnings can, counterintuitively, be bad for security — by encouraging users to ignore them.
-Another reason she asserts that WhatsApp’s more light-touch approach is valuable for safeguarding the communications of a mainstream user-base.

-The WhatsApp platform had more than one billion global monthly active users, at the last count.
+Another reason she asserts WhatsApp’s more light-touch approach is valuable for safeguarding the communications of a mainstream user-base.
+(The platform had more than one billion global monthly active users, at the last count.)

 Marlinspike makes a similar point in a blog post he wrote last week also defending WhatsApp’s design decision around key changes — arguing that “given the size and scope of WhatsApp’s user base” a non-blocking notification is the “appropriate” choice.